Warner Robins station

 Warner Robins Train Depot is a historic train depot in Warner Robins, Georgia in Houston County, Georgia.
 It was added to the National Register of Historic Places on January 2, 2008.
-It is located at 99 North Armed Forces Blvd., across the street from the main gate of Robins Air Force Base.
+It is located at 99 North Armed Forces Boulevard, across the street from the main gate of Robins Air Force Base.

 It was built during 1943-44 as a combined passenger and freight depot.
 It is a one-story brick building.
 It was designed with separate waiting areas for white passengers vs. African-American passengers.
 In 2007 (and still in 2017) it served as the E.L.
 Greenway Welcome Center for Warner Robins and the Warner Robins Convention and Visitors' Bureau, and it has a caboose, Mildred's Country Store, the Elberta Depot Heritage Center, and World War II Museum.